 - Once the cauliflower is boiling, stir it and turn the heat to medium-high (it should continue to boil gently).

-- If you are using a hand blender you can immediately begin to puree the cauliflower until it is smooth, but be careful not to let it splash since it's hot.
-If you are using a blender to puree it, wait for it to cool, but first add the butter or ghee and allow it to melt in the pot (you can add olive oil after it cools if you want).
+- If you are using an immersion blender you can immediately begin to puree the cauliflower until it is smooth, but be careful not to let it splash since it's hot.
+If you are using a regular blender or food processor to puree it, wait for it to cool.
 Then, once it's cooled blend it until it becomes a smooth puree.

 - Once you're done blending it's ready to be eaten!
-Add more salt or pepper to taste if necessary and enjoy!
+Add more salt, pepper, or butter to taste if necessary and enjoy!